fubbleskag/arrakis-atlas/README.md

 ## Changelog

 ### June 22, 2024
+- Optimized uploaded background images to use resized versions for faster loading.
 - Added tracking for which editor last updated a map.
 - Added ability for users to edit their display name from their profile.